How to Identify Animal Droppings

 If you found scat in your home, you probably have a wild animal living with you.
 As much as we love animals, they are not paying rent, they can be destructive, use your dwelling as a bathroom, and top it off they can make annoying noises.

 There are many DIY options, with hundreds of poisons, traps, homemade deterrents, and snake oils.
 Unfortunately, these are often ineffective or temporary solutions to a wider issue.
-Moreover, DIY wildlife removal solutions are unlikely to act as humanely as a specialist will, and involve putting yourself in a dangerous position with the named illnesses.
+Moreover, DIY wildlife removal solutions are unlikely to be as humane as a specialist’s and may put you in a dangerous position with the named illnesses.